callkalpa/product-as/modules/distribution/src/monitoring/README.txt

  be 7711, increase it by the value you increase the Offset in BAM.
 For example, if we set the offset value to be 5, the port of the receiverUrl would be 7716.

 2. Add the following to <AS_HOME>/conf/datasources/master-datasources.xml file.
+This needs to be the same datasource we configured in BAM.

        <datasource>
            <name>WSO2AS_MONITORING_DB</name>